splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-indirect-access/3-guided-tour/0-overview.md

 title: "Overview"
 ---

-The tour in this chapter is divided into two parts, this part focuses on the basics of working with dynamic memory management while the

----
-title: Overview
----

-Most of the time it is best to try to avoid having to deal with dynamic memory allocations.
-Rather than using this throughout your project you can focus on it within dedicated utilities.
-Then you can use these where needed within your projects.
+The ability to use pointers and dynamically allocate memory gives us new ways to structure our data, but can also be tricky to use.
+Most of the time it is best to try to avoid having to deal with dynamic memory allocations directly - instead, you can build utility classes that hide this complexity and handle it for you.

-In this section we will look at building a [dynamic array](/book/part-2-organised-code/7-deep-dive-memory/3-guided-tour/02-0-dynamic-array) and a [linked list](/book/part-2-organised-code/6-indirect-access/3-guided-tour/01-0-linked-list).
-The focus within each of these utilities will be to manage the dynamic memory allocations for us.
-We can then look at how we can use these within our programs.
+We'll explore this in this chapter, primarily through building a [linked list](/book/part-2-organised-code/6-indirect-access/3-guided-tour/01-0-linked-list).
+This will become our second re-usable utility class alongside our `bounded_array`.

+We will also see how pointers allow us to build other, more general structures, when we create a text adventure [maze game](/book/part-2-organised-code/6-indirect-access/3-guided-tour/02-0-maze/).